GuillaumeTrain/pyTittler/README.md

 # pyTittler
 PyTittler is intended to be a pdf file renamer based on user template definition

-I'm not a programmer so dont blame me for the messy code, fell free to improve it if you want.
+I'm not a programmer so dont blame me for the messy code, feel free to improve it if you want.

 Storyline: